-All of Dr. Kaplan's publications can be reviewed at the National Library of Medicine’s public database.
+A current list of Dr. Kaplan's publications can be reviewed at the National Library of Medicine’s public database.